-In the table, there is a column titled, "Basis for compliance assessment", indicates the type of measure required as the benchmark for a particular method. -The specific measure for the acceptance or otherwise of test results should be developed by the Generator when applying the template to develop their compliance program.
-This column indicates the type of measure required as the benchmark for a particular method.
+In the table, the column titled, "Basis for compliance assessment", indicates the type of measure required as the benchmark for a particular method.
+The specific measure for the acceptance or otherwise of test results should be developed by the Generator when applying the template to develop their compliance program.